nghitran88/swiftui_clean_architecture_sample/README.md

 iOS SwiftUI `Photos` App
 ============================================

-This is a sample of iOS app that applies Clean Architecture and MVVM-C
+This is an iOS sample app that applies Clean Architecture and MVVM-C

 ## Requirement:
 1. `Photos List` page: